MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-diagnostics-troubleshooting.md

    ```
    sc delete RServe<version>
    ```
-   where &gt;version&lt; is the package version number such as, RServe8.0.5.
+   where &lt;version&gt; is the package version number such as, RServe8.0.5.

 1. If the installer is still open, click ‘Try Again’ in installer.
 If the installer was canceled, try to install again.